 I started my afternoon with a glass of red wine enjoying the colorful yachts floating.
 The lunch happened to be one of my most memorable till date.
 I was all alone on a Solo Trip relishing Duck Parfait, a velvety mousse prepared from duck lever topped with spicy cherries.
 Oh my gosh!

-Ferry From Watson to Circular Quay
+Ferry From the oldest Fishing Village to Circular Quay

 You can take also take a Ferry to Manly Beach from Watson Bay.